tencent-ailab/Leopard/README.md

 - [x] 📢 [2024-10-19].
 Evaluation code for Leopard-LLaVA and Leopard-Idefics2 is available.
 - [x] 📢 [2024-10-30].
 We release the checkpoints of Leopard-LLaVA and Leopard-Idefics2.
-- [ ] Finish uploading the Leopard-Instruct dataset to Huggingface.
+- [ ] Uploading the Leopard-Instruct dataset to Huggingface is in progress.
-- [ ] Release the training code for Leopard-LLaVA and Leopard-Idefics2.
+- [ ] We will release the training code for Leopard-LLaVA and Leopard-Idefics2 soon.